pwsafe/pwsafe/README.LINUX.FLATPAK.md

 ## Introduction
-Flatpak is universal installation package format for Linux.
-You can install Password Safe as flatpak from Flathub: https://flathub.org/apps/org.pwsafe.pwsafe
+Flatpak is a universal installation package format for Linux.
+You can install Password Safe as a flatpak from Flathub: https://flathub.org/apps/org.pwsafe.pwsafe

 ## Short Guide
-Bellow guide was tested on Ubuntu and Fedora, but probably also works fine on other Linux distributions.
+This guide was tested on Ubuntu and Fedora, but should also works for other Linux distributions.

 If you want to build flatpak by yourself, then do the following:
-1. Create new directory.
-Newly created directory should not contain other files or subdirectories.
+1. Create a new directory.
+This directory should not contain other files or subdirectories.
-2. Download manifest file from Github https://github.com/flathub/org.pwsafe.pwsafe/blob/master/org.pwsafe.pwsafe.yml and save it to directory created in first step.
+2. Download the flatpak manifest file from Github https://github.com/flathub/org.pwsafe.pwsafe/blob/master/org.pwsafe.pwsafe.yml and save it the directory created in first step.
-3. Execute commands:
+3. Execute the following commands in the same directory:

-   NOTICE: Be careful, bellow commands removes Password Safe flatpak from your local machine, if you have installed Password Safe flatpak from Flathub.
-If you like to retain the current installed Password Safe flatpak from Flathub, then replace every `org.pwsafe.pwsafe` string with new name like `org.pwsafe.pwsafe_new` and make sure to rename the `org.pwsafe.pwsafe.yml` file downloaded in step two to `org.pwsafe.pwsafe_new.yml`
+   NOTICE: Be careful, these commands remove any existing Password Safe flatpak from your local machine, if you have installed the Password Safe flatpak from Flathub.
+If you'd like to keep the currently installed Password Safe flatpak from Flathub, then replace every `org.pwsafe.pwsafe` string in the manifest with a new name such as `org.pwsafe.pwsafe_new` and make sure to rename the `org.pwsafe.pwsafe.yml` file downloaded in step two to `org.pwsafe.pwsafe_new.yml`

-   Bellow commands can take pretty long time.
-Copy bellow commands to new `make.sh` file and save it to directory created in step one, assign execute permission `chmod 744 make.sh` and execute file with `./make.sh`
+   The following commands can take some time.
+Copy them commands to a `make.sh` file and save it in the directory created in step one, set execute permission `chmod u+x make.sh` and execute it with `./make.sh`

 ```
 #!/bin/bash

-# -------------------------------
+# --------------------------
-# On first error exit bash script
+# Exit script on first error
-# -------------------------------
+# --------------------------
 set -e

-# ----------
+# ---------------
-# Start time
+# Note start time
-# ----------
+# ---------------
 date +'%Y-%m-%d %H:%M:%S'